-- 702.46b You can't choose to use a splice ability if you can't make the required choices (targets, etc.) for that card's instructions.
+- 702.46b You can't choose to use a splice ability if you can't make the required choices (targets, etc.) for that card's rules text.
 You can't splice any one card onto the same spell more than once.
-If you're splicing more than one card onto a spell, reveal them all at once and choose the order in which their instructions will be followed.
-The instructions on the main spell have to be followed first. - 702.46c The spell has the characteristics of the main spell, plus the text boxes of each of the spliced cards.
+If you're splicing more than one card onto a spell, reveal them all at once and choose the order in which their effects will happen.
+The effects of the main spell must happen first. - 702.46c The spell has the characteristics of the main spell, plus the rules text of each of the spliced cards.
+This is a text-changing effect (see rule 612, "Text-Changing Effects").
 The spell doesn't gain any other characteristics (name, mana cost, color, supertypes, card types, subtypes, etc.) of the spliced cards.
-Text copied onto the spell that refers to a card by name refers to the spell on the stack, not the card from which the text was copied.
+Text gained by the spell that refers to a card by name refers to the spell on the stack, not the card from which the text was copied.

 Example: Glacial Ray is a red card with splice onto Arcane that reads, "Glacial Ray deals 2 damage to any target."
 Suppose Glacial Ray is spliced onto Reach Through Mists, a blue spell.
 The spell is still blue, and Reach Through Mists deals the damage.
 This means that the ability can target a creature with protection from red and deal 2 damage to that creature.